Updated on by Sarina

 If you remember (ofcourse you do) the long black Trench coat of Keanu Reeves in the dystopian themed movie ‘Matrix’ and how brooding and dangerous that made him look or the style of clothing of Tom Cruise, Brad Pitt and others in the movie ‘Interview with the Vampire: The Vampire Chronicles’, you will know what Goth is about.
 If you do not, you can read this post on Gothic fashion for more details.

-In short, in this style there was a predominance of Black and dark colors in hairstyle, clothing and makeup and a dark mysterious and antiquated styling.
+In short, in this style, Black and dark colors were predominant in hairstyle, clothing, and makeup and a darkly mysterious and antiquated styling.

 Urban wear was comfortable and stylish.
-Sweater polos or turtleneck sweaters and nice oxford button down shirts, fitting jeans was part of this uniform.
-Girls wore plaid skirts, knee high boots.
-You can club it with the business casual wardrobe including chinos or khakhi pants or dress slacks, long sleeve button-up shirts, sweaters, and dress shoes.
+Sweater polos or turtleneck sweaters and nice oxford button down shirts, fitting jeans were part of this uniform.
+Girls wore plaid skirts, knee-high boots.
+You can club it with the business casual wardrobe including chinos or khaki pants or dress slacks, long sleeve button-up shirts, sweaters, and dress shoes.

 By the mid 1990s Punk fashion was revived and big again (But not as much as in the 1970s when it started) under the influence of music bands like Green Day, Sum 41, The offspring.